ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 2. ADDED Aarakocra.
 3. ADDED PK Horns 2.
 4. ADDED Bauldarian Warforged (testing to see if this is goofy or not).
 5. ADDED JWL Histories and Occupations Plus - with Listo patches.
 Thank you Cahoot/Luma/Khovi for help with this.
+And thanks for the author making their own patch on my request that I could copy from to get my patch changes to work.

 ## Listonomicon v3.6.2 Hotfix